 Free Wi-Fi is available throughout the terminal.

-Effective July 1, 2021, parking fees are $11 per day or $66 per week (5 minutes free; $2/20 minutes thereafter).
+Parking fees are $15 per day or $90 per week (5 minutes free; $2/20 minutes thereafter).
 No prior reservation is required.
 RV parking is available in the overflow lot.
 Please see a parking attendant upon arrival.
+The first two hours in the overflow lot are free.
 Contact Republic Parking at 406-257-6868 for any additional information.

 There are no foreign currency exchange services at GPIA.